kubernetes-retired/service-catalog/REVIEWING.md

 1. It has been open for at least 1 business day
 1. It has no `veto` label on it
-1. It has been 'LGTM'-ed by 3 different reviewers
+1. It has been 'LGTM'-ed by 3 different reviewers, each from a different organization

 ## LGTMs